 Creature — Human Shaman

-At the beginning of each upkeep, if you control no Snakes, put a 1/1 black Snake creature token with deathtouch onto the battlefield.
+At the beginning of each upkeep, if you control no Snakes, create a 1/1 black Snake creature token with deathtouch.

 4 months ago